iis-esslingen/rover/Home.md

 ![Cover Figure]({{ site.baseurl }}/assets/images/cover-figure.png)

 Hello everyone!
 We’re excited to share **The ROVER Dataset** with you.
 This dataset is designed to support Visual SLAM research, especially for challenging outdoor environments.
-Here, you’ll find a wealth of resources, information, and tools to assist you in your projects.
+Here, you’ll find a resources, information, and tools to assist you in your projects.

 Explore our dataset, discover the recording system used, and dive into the chapters below to get started!